plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

 | `undefined`                   | Editor installation has not completed on this element.                                                    |
 | `IDomEditorAdapterDefinition` | Editor installation completed on this element using this definition.
 Later installation calls are no-ops. |

-`IEditorInstaller` assigns the definition only after installing the anchor’s adapter capabilities, DOM-to-Jivs event handling, and field presentation.
+`IEditorInstaller` assigns the definition only after installing the anchor’s adapter capabilities, DOM-to-Jivs event handling, field presentation, and ARIA behavior.
 The property therefore identifies both the installed definition and successful completion of editor installation.

 The installed definition is shared and immutable.
 It describes the widget behavior but does not contain state belonging to this element.